 Finding Joy in the Journey

 We forget to look for the tender mercies that have been extended to us and start really focusing on what is not happening in our lives.
 As we do this we become to lose the joy we once had.
 How do we get this back?

 I know I have talked about it before, but I have struggled with Colby playing baseball tournaments on Sunday because I struggle with him going to church where he should be and him being there for the team that he signed up for.
-For the 3 tournaments that we have played this Fall each one of these tournaments has allowed him to still go to church.
+For the 3 tournaments that we have played this Fall, each one of these tournaments has allowed him to still go to church.
 They have either had a late Sunday start time or have unfortunately lost the early game and we were done just in time to get to church.

-I know what each one of you are thinking?
-I don’t have time… My day is already too busy… But I promise you take 5 minutes each day bullet point a few things you are grateful for and bam you are done and I would bet you are a little less stressed and a little happier just from taking a little snippet of your time to do that.
+I know what each one of you is thinking.
+I don’t have time… My day is already too busy… But I promise you take 5 minutes each day bullet point a few things you are grateful for and – BAM – you are done.
+And, I would bet you are a little less stressed and a little happier just from taking a little snippet of your time to do that.

 Now, what do we do about